 Who Will Get Custody Of Our Children?

-To determine custody, the court in Maryland will do what is in “the best interests of the children.”
+To determine custody, the court in Connecticut will do what is in “the best interests of the children.”

 Before your divorce is finalized, a temporary custody arrangement will be put in place.
 In most cases, the ruling is to let the children remain in their current living situation, unless for some reason it’s not in their best interests.

 Connecticut courts recognizes two types of custody: legal and physical.